YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 MUPIP
 ~~~~~

 Except for the following commands where it does not need encryption keys to operate on encrypted databases, MUPIP needs access to encryption keys to operate on encrypted databases: BACKUP -BYTESTREAM, EXIT, EXTEND, FTOK, HELP, INTRPT, REPLICATE, RUNDOWN, STOP.
-MUPIP looks for the password for the key ring on disk in the environment variable $gtm_passwd, terminating with an error if it is unable to get a matching key for any database, journal, backup or extract file that contains encrypted data.
+MUPIP looks for the password for the key ring on disk in the environment variable $ydb_passwd, terminating with an error if it is unable to get a matching key for any database, journal, backup or extract file that contains encrypted data.

 .. note::
    MUPIP JOURNAL operations that only operate on the journal file without requiring access to the database - EXTRACT and SHOW - require only the key for the journal file, not the current database file key.
 MUPIP SET operations that require stand-alone access to the database do not need encryption keys; any command that can operate with concurrent access to the database requires encryption keys.
 All other MUPIP operations require access to database encryption keys.
 MUPIP EXTRACT -FORMAT=ZWRITE or -FORMAT=GLO and MUPIP JOURNAL -EXTRACT are intended to produce readable database content, and produce cleartext output even when database and journal files are encrypted.
 Since a MUPIP EXTRACT -FORMAT=BINARY extract file can contain encrypted data from multiple database files, the extract file contains the hashes for all database files from which extracted data was obtained.